🎉 20% off the first year #BLACKFRIDAY discount 🎉 Use code:

 But what about the cost?
 Is it truly worth it?

 Digital signage created by students is definitely not expensive.
-Yodeck for instance offers extremely affordable pricing plans with free players.
+Yodeck for instance offers extremely affordable pricing plans with free players .
 And just think of all the benefits that come with it.
 Collaborating to create a digital signage strategy for the school fosters friendships, new bonds, creativity, commitment, community and so much more.
-Just by putting the power of communication and tech in the hands of teens.
+Just by putting the power of student communication and tech in the hands of teens.